httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Added signed 64bit integer type.

-Drop UTF8, and settle on BCP137 {{RFC5137}}::EmbeddedUnicodeChar for
+Drop UTF8, and settle on BCP137 ::EmbeddedUnicodeChar for h1-unicode-string.
-h1-unicode-string.

 Change h1_blob delimiter to ":" since "'" is valid t_char